-The Bronx Artist Documentary Project is fostering connections between artists and photographers from all corners of the borough and from various styles, backgrounds and generations, cultivating opportunities for collaboration and greater communication within the artistic community at large.
+The Bronx Artist Documentary Project continues to foster connections between artists and photographers from all corners of the borough and from various styles, backgrounds and generations, cultivating opportunities for collaboration and greater communication within the artistic community at large.

-The exhibition of photographs and the special events, tours and discussions scheduled to complement the exhibition encouraged greater appreciation of and interaction between artists and the community.
-The special outdoor "Garden of Artists" participatory event on Saturday, September 27th allowed visitors to observe the creation of art firsthand and to interact with the artists as they work.
+The exhibition of photographs and the special events and tours which complimented the exhibition encouraged greater appreciation of and interaction between artists and the community.
+The "Garden of Artists" participatory outdoor event on Saturday, September 27th allowed visitors to observe the creation of art firsthand and to interact with the artists as they work.

 An Enduring Visual Record

 A full color, 272-page coffee table book of these photographs has been published in a limited print run.
-To purchase your copy, CLICK HERE.
+To purchase, CLICK HERE.

 Bronx Artists Collective

 Consisting of Daniel Hauben (painter), Judith Lane (writer), Michael Kamber (photographer) and Jeanine Alfieri (sculptor), Bronx Artists Collective came together in 2013 with the specific goal of bringing attention to the artistic community currently working in the Bronx.
-With several decades of experience between them, the Collective has curated and produced exhibitions large and small both in the U.S. and overseas.
+With several decades of experience between them, the members of the Collective have curated and produced exhibitions large and small both in the U.S. and overseas.